-You can check out our updated 2021 Emma mattress review here.
+You can check out our updated 2022 Emma comfort mattress review here.

 Ikea is one of the few companies that sell mattresses worldwide.
 The queen mattress does not exist in Europe or the United Kingdom, and there are no global size standards.
 It is a common question whether Ikea's queen mattresses sold in Australia are the right size, and the answer is yes, well almost as you can see below.

 A queen-size mattress measures 203 cm long and 153 cm wide, with varying thicknesses.
 Ikea mattresses measuring 'queen' size measure 203 cm long by 152 cm wide.
 The one centimetre difference is unlikely to affect placement on mattresses bases, the fit of sheets, electric blankets, mattress protectors, and so forth.
 The sheets may feel loose if you prefer a snug fit.

 In our Delta Sleep review, we cover this Aussie made and owned mattress with anti-bacterial foams, you can find it here Delta Sleep.